12 Feb Living in a listed building

 4. Stay true to the heart of your home: unsympathetic additions, alterations, and repairs to historic buildings can be reversed.
 This will ensure the original plan, form or appearance of the building isn’t lost forever – for example, we removed a double garage that altered the square Georgian shape of the original building.
 This approach is often more expensive, but will ultimately help to protect the character of your home.

 5. Use traditional building materials wherever possible as original historic materials are unique and make a major contribution to the character and significance of a building.The four chimneys and fireplaces needed radical repairs – two of them we replaced with antique Victorian fireplaces in a similar style that we sourced in Cape Town.
 Most of the light fittings were removed and had to be replaced with antique ones again.
-No material remains in perfect condition and sometimes damage is beyond restoration – eight of our windows had to be replaced and were meticulously duplicated using the old frames as templates.
-Modern technology and materials can sometimes be necessary, but I would recommended expert advice to ensure compatibility.
+No material remains in perfect condition and sometimes the damage is beyond restoration – eight of our windows had to be replaced and were meticulously duplicated using the old frames as templates.
+Modern technology and materials can sometimes be necessary, but I would recommend expert advice to ensure compatibility.

 6. Recording: some kinds of work, especially where they involve digging beneath floorboards or entering wall cavities behind modern wall finishes, offer an opportunity to learn more about your home.
 Take every opportunity to record any historic material or features of interest.
 When we removed the paint from the doors we found the remnants of decorative stain work similar to that found on the doors of Langenhoven’s home in Oudshoorn.

 7. Do not look at the building in isolation.
-When we bought the 3800m² property it was immediately put to us that we could make some money by subdividing – can you imagine a house the size of Fairview on post stamp sized grounds?
-In the long run it would have diminished the value of the property far more than the money we could have made by cutting up the grounds and Desmond would not have been able to develop our beautiful gardens.
+When we bought the 3800m² property it was immediately put to us that we could make some money by subdividing – can you imagine a house the size of Fairview on a post stamp sized grounds?
+In the long run, it would have diminished the value of the property far more than the money we could have made by cutting up the grounds and Desmond would not have been able to develop our beautiful gardens.